-Looking ahead, the MFP payments are not anticipated to continue and uncertainty remains about agricultural export markets.
-As a result, the Association's financial performance and credit quality may be negatively impacted, but is expected to remain sound overall.
-Additionally, geographic and commodity diversification across the Association coupled with off-farm income support for many borrowers, helps to mitigate the impact of periods of less favorable agricultural conditions.
-However, agricultural borrowers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.
+Geographic and commodity diversification across the Association, coupled with existing government safety net programs, ad hoc support programs, and additional government disaster aid payment for many borrowers help to mitigate the impact in this period of challenging agricultural conditions.
+While ad hoc government payments to offset the COVID-19 pandemic impacts on agriculture and higher grain prices were beneficial to many agriculture sectors in 2020, uncertainty remains in the outlook for agricultural producers for future periods.
+Further market disruption from the COVID-19 pandemic, weather or trade could negatively impact the Association's financial performance and credit quality, but it is expected to remain sound overall, due to strong capital levels and favorable credit quality position at the end of 2020.
+Offfarm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
+However, agricultural borrowers who are more reliant on offfarm income sources may be more adversely impacted by a weakened general economy.